giampaolo/psutil/docs/api.rst

 .. data:: IOPRIO_CLASS_IDLE

   A set of integers representing the I/O priority of a process on Linux.
-They can be used in conjunction with :meth:`psutil.Process.ionice()` to get or set process I/O priority.
+They can be used in conjunction with :meth:`Process.ionice()` to get or set process I/O priority.
   These constants are members of the :class:`psutil.ProcessIOPriority` enum.